EliaFantini/FastNRTF/README.md

 imageio_download_bin freeimage
 pip install tqdm scikit-image opencv-python pandas tensorboard addict imageio imageio-ffmpeg pyquaternion scikit-learn pyyaml seaborn PyMCubes trimesh plyfile redner-gpu matplotlib jupyter lpips pytorch-msssim mitsuba
 ```
-5. Then run the following python script in the 'src' folder:
+5. Then run the following python script in the 'src' folder (this code has to be run only once):
 ```
 python generate_olat_envmaps.py
 ```
-This code has to be run only once.

 6. Download [NeRFactor](https://xiuming.info/projects/nerfactor/) dataset  [[3]](#3).
 Our experiments were run on this dataset and Nvdiffrecmc's repository provides a [script](https://github.com/NVlabs/nvdiffrecmc/blob/main/data/download_datasets.py) to download it easily.
 Comment the last lines "download_nerf_synthetic()"
 "download_nerd()" before running it to avoid downloading unnecessary data.
 Then run:
 ```